MarkWilcock/Python-ML-Course/20 Datasets.md

-# Datasets ued in the Course
+# Datasets used in the Course

-to do: add these datasets if and when used.
-* kaggle: credit card fraud, email spam, house prices, cooking ingredients,...
-* scikit-learn: diabetes

 The lab exercises and tutorial in the course use several datasets.
 Some of these are inbuilt datasets in the scikit-learn packgae.
 Other are in the data folder of this repo.
 Here is a brief description of each, and a link for further information.